bdkrock/PeerfitInterview/README.md

 The instructions provided with the project files is included below.

-The completed project questionnaire is found in the "questionnaire.md" file.
+The completed project questionnaire is found in the "questionnaire.md" file, and individual .sql files have been included in reference to the questionnaire.

 ## Data Interview Project
 ### Overview